uclasoles/UCLA-SOLES-website/README.md

 <img src="header.png" width="500">

+## Feedback

+All feedback, feature requests, or bugs should be communicated through Issues.
+Please see the Issues tab above.

 ## Installation

 No installation is required to use this site.
 The currently hosted version of the website can be found [here](https://soles-website-dev.web.app/).
 Please note that the website is under construction and is not considered functional at this time.